 Canada's approach to trafficking in persons is generally well-perceived in the international community and at home.
 Although a number of criticisms had been expressed, these have been addressed by the implementation of the IRPA, Bill C-49, and the May 2006 policy changes to facilitate temporary resident permits.
 On a broad scale, Canada is recognized as a relatively strong force in terms of the laws and resources in place to combat trafficking.
-The United States Department of State's June 2006 Trafficking in Persons Report, which summarizes and analyzes each country's efforts to deal with trafficking, ranks Canada as a "Tier 1" country (a country whose government fully complies with the minimal standards of the US Trafficking Victims Protection Act).
-Even before the implementation of the May 2006 policy, this report commented that:
+However, some criticisms of the Canadian approach to trafficking in persons still do exist.
+These revolve around lack of enforcement, gaps in the victim protection scheme, and the overly broad nature of the definition of trafficking in persons.
+The United States Department of State's June 2008 Trafficking in Persons Report, which summarizes and analyzes each country's efforts to deal with trafficking, ranks Canada as a "Tier 1" country (a country whose government fully complies with the minimal standards of the US Trafficking Victims Protection Act).
+This report commented that:

-(28) Department of Justice, Backgrounder (2005).
+(29) Canada, Department of Justice (2005).

-(29) Oxman-Martinez, Hanley, Gomez, (2005), p.
-13
+(30) Oxman-Martinez, Hanley, Gomez (2005), p.
+13.